A neighbour selection approach for identifying differential networks in conditional functional graphical models

 For FuDGE and the related baselines, the public simulation code release does not include an automatic, data-driven hyperparameter selection routine.
-Therefore, for these methods we computed the metrics over the full hyperparameter sequences provided by the respective implementations and, for each simulation setting, reported the best-performing configuration (highest $F_1$) in Figure~\ref{fig:f1_comparison_fudge}.
-This choice yields an optimistic estimate of benchmark performance relative to our approach, for which tuning parameters are selected in a fully data-driven manner.
+Therefore, for these methods, we computed the metrics over the full hyperparameter sequences provided by the respective implementations and, for each simulation setting, reported the best-performing configuration (highest $F_1$) in Fig.~\ref{fig:f1_comparison_fudge}.
+This choice yields an optimistic estimate of benchmark performance relative to our approach, which selects tuning parameters in a fully data-driven manner.